Jordan–Qatar relations: Educational relations

 Qatar's Supreme Education Council and Jordan's Ministry of Education collaborate with each other by jointly participating in conferences, seminars and competitions.
 Furthermore, exceptional Jordanian students are granted scholarships to attend Qatar University.

 The Jordanian School, located in the Ain Khaled area of Qatar's Al Rayyan, follows the Jordanian curriculum and caters to students from KG to 11th grade.
 In 12th grade, students attend a public school in order to attain a Qatari secondary school certificate.

 Migration

-There are roughly 40,000 Jordanian citizens living in Qatar as of 2014.
+There were roughly 40,000 Jordanian citizens living in Qatar as of 2014.

 Jordan Embassy

 The Jordan embassy is located in Doha.